ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 # Seeing jacoco and pitest output on WSL

-On WSL, if you have the output of a jacoco or pitest report, for example in an `index.html` file in a directory such as `target/site/jacoco`, here is a way you can get access to that in web browser.
+On WSL, if you have the output of a jacoco or pitest report, for example in an `index.html` file in a directory such as `target/site/jacoco`, here is a way you can get access to that in your web browser.

+1. In File Explorer, enter the path `\\WSL$` to access your WSL file system.

+2. Navigate to `home\[your-username]\` then navigate to your project directory.

+3. You can simply double-click your HTML files to open them in your browser.

+If this doesn't work, try the following steps:

 1. At a WSL command prompt, cd into the directory with the index.html file, e.g.
    ```